Ravi Shankar (spiritual leader): Ayodhya Ram Mandir dispute

 Shankar's efforts at mediation in the Ayodhya dispute in 2017 received a mixed response from both Hindu and Muslim leaders.
 Based on Supreme Court of India's suggestion for an out-of-court settlement, he proposed a mutual compromise where both communities "gift" neighbouring pieces of land to each other.
 This proposal was met with a lot of skepticism and resistance.

 In March 2019, he was appointed by the Supreme Court of India to a 3-member mediation committee tasked with finding a resolution for the case in 8 weeks.
 In its final verdict, the Supreme Court of India assigned the disputed land to a trust for building a temple and an alternate piece of land nearby to build a mosque.

 Interfaith dialogue

 Shankar is involved in interfaith dialogue and currently sits on the Board of World Religious Leaders for the Elijah Interfaith Institute.
 Through interfaith summits in 2008 and 2010, he has been engaging faith-based leaders for collective action against HIV.
 In July 2013 at a meeting in UNAIDS headquarters in Geneva, issues including HIV prevention, gender based violence, stigma and discrimination were discussed.

-Prison program

-In 1992, he started a prison programme to rehabilitate prison inmates and help them reintegrate into society.
+United Nations

+In April 2022, Ravi Shankar addressed a seminar at the United Nations Office at Geneva titled "Unity and Collaboration in a Post-Pandemic World," organised jointly by the International Association for Human Values and the Permanent Mission of India.
+He identified communication breakdown and lack of trust as primary structural drivers of conflict, and launched an "I Stand for Peace" campaign at the close of the event.

+In September 2023, he delivered a keynote address at a "Discourse on Peace" event at the United Nations Headquarters in New York, organised by the Permanent Mission of India to mark the International Day of Peace.

+In December 2024, following the adoption of United Nations General Assembly Resolution A/RES/79/137, which designated 21 December as World Meditation Day, Ravi Shankar delivered the keynote address at the inaugural commemorative event at the United Nations Trusteeship Council chamber in New York, where he led a guided meditation.

+In December 2025, he delivered the keynote address at the second annual World Meditation Day observance at the United Nations headquarters in New York, in a session titled "Healing the World from Within" organised by the Permanent Mission of India.